-October 2023 Polykids Child Health Policy Contact Authority Manager: Polykids Childcare Centre Rationale Exclusion of children with infectious diseases from the Centre is sometimes necessary where there is potential for further spread of infection.
+November 2024 Polykids Child Health Policy Contact Authority Manager: Polykids Childcare Centre Rationale Exclusion of children with infectious diseases from the Centre is sometimes necessary where there is potential for further spread of infection.
 The health of other children and teachers is a prime consideration.
 National Guidelines Te Whariki Well-Being- Goal 1: Children experience an environment where their health is promoted.
-NELP Priority 1 Ensure places of learning are safe, inclusive and free from racism, discrimination and bullying Licensing Criteria (2008) Administration of Medicine (HS28) Sick and/or Soiled Tamariki Procedures (HS30) Serious Injury, Illness, and Incident Notification Procedure (HS34) Positive Guidance Procedure (C10)
+Licensing Criteria (2008) Administration of Medicine (HS28) Sick and/or Soiled Tamariki Procedures (HS30) Serious Injury, Illness, and Incident Notification Procedure (HS34) Positive Guidance Procedure (C10)

 As a Centre we follow the guidance of the Ministry of Education and Ministry of Health - we acknowledge that the Centre is a group learning environment in which we provide care and education.
-Our duty of care is to maintain high levels of wellbeing for Tamariki, but for all who participate within our Polykids community.
+Our duty of care is to maintain high levels of wellbeing for Tamariki, and for all who participate within our Polykids community.